draqist/draqist/README.md

 # 👋 &nbsp;Hi there

-I'm Abdullah,  a creative developer / frontend engineer based in Nigeria.
+I'm Abdullah also called Draq,  a creative developer / frontend engineer based in Nigeria.
 I enjoy coding and developing fun and interactive user-interfaces on the web, creating mind-blowing animations and working on user-servicing products.
 I love combining my hobbies like sketching, doodling, coding and building various projects with RaspberryPi's or Arduino.
 Slightly obsessed with WebGL, Three JS and animations.
 You can find me on Twitter [@the_draq](https://twitter.com/the_draq).
 Feel free to tweet me any time.
 You can also check out my website [Draq](https://draq.tech)

 &nbsp;